 That’s where hobbies come in.

 Hobbies are a great way for teens to form an identity outside their family.
 And hobbies that take place after school hours can be even better.
 They also give teenagers a chance to forge their own path outside of the watchful eye of parents and teachers.
 While in school, teachers act as an extension of the family.
-That’s the law of the land: both common law dating back centuries and the U.S. Supreme court hold that school officials can act in loco parentis, or in the place of the parents.
+That’s the law of the land: both common law dating back centuries and the U.S. Supreme court holding that school officials can act in loco parentis, or in the place of the parents.

 But things like sports and band are different: it’s common knowledge that figures like sports coaches and band directors – while they’re coaching or directing a band – are neither teachers nor parents.
-They help teens learn and grow in new and different ways, under a unique set of rules and norms – all while teacing them skills they don’t learn at home or in class.
+They help teens learn and grow in new and different ways, under a unique set of rules and norms – all while teaching them skills they don’t learn at home or in class.

 In addition to facilitating basic psychological needs, hobbies benefit teens on many levels.
 Here’s a partial list (we’ve already mentioned a couple).